megatr0n/todo/readme.md

 1) Execute "php artisan serve --port=8000".

-2) Then navigate to localhost:8000 or go to http://localhost/quickstart/public/index.php.
+2) Then navigate to localhost:8000 or go to http://localhost/todo/public/index.php.

 3) First, you will need to create at least one project.

 4) Click the ">>Project<<" link at the top of the page.
 Once that page is fully loaded, create a project.

-5)Now you are ready to create tasks and assign them to projects.
+5) Now you are ready to create tasks and assign them to projects.

 6) Click the ">>Task<<" link at the top of the page.
 Once that page is fully loaded, create a task and assign it to a prject.

 References: